TCP-Lab/x.FASTQ/README.md

 ### Editing `install.paths`
 A text file named `install.paths` can be found in the `config` sub-directory and it is meant to store the paths that allow ___x.FASTQ___ to find the software and genome data it requires.
-Each `install.paths` entry has the following format
+Each `install.paths` entry has the following format:
 ```
 hostname:tool_name:full_path
 ```
 For a given `hostname`, each `tool_name` will be looked for in `full_path`, usually the directory containing the installed executable for the tool.
 Notably, multiple _hostnames_ for the same _tool_ are allowed to increase portability.
-Since each ___x.FASTQ___ installation will consider only those lines starting with the current `$HOSTNAME`, a single `install.paths` configuration file is needed to properly run ___x.FASTQ___ of different server machines.
+Since each ___x.FASTQ___ installation will consider only those lines starting with the current `$HOSTNAME`, a single `install.paths` configuration file is needed to properly run ___x.FASTQ___ on different server machines.

 > [!IMPORTANT]
 > When editing the `install.paths` configuration file to adapt it to your